PathToCode84/3D-Visualization-of-RTM/README.md

 # 3D-Visualization-of-RTM
-Was the main purpose of this reposidtory.
+Is the main purpose of this repository.
+Look at www.sofiajust.com to look at the 3D plot of RTM.
+It's interactive :)

-But I will include other code that I use in my bachelor thesis as well.
+But it includes other code that I use in my bachelor thesis as well.
+* The first other code file is an illustration of RTM on a group level in R
+* The other R file analyses bmi z-scores of elementary school children using the National Longitudial Survey 1979 (NLSY79) data

 ## Render static site